 How can fast food brands counter reputational threats and also tap into opportunities to let their brand shine on social media?
 Comment moderation, timely responses, and analysis of feedback received are the keys.

-It takes enormous time, effort, and investment to be able to not only moderate but process and make sense of all comments that come in via social media in-house.
+It takes enormous time, effort, and investment to be able to not only moderate but process and make sense of all comments in-house.
 There is, however, a reputable and cost-effective solution.
 BrandBastion works with some of the world’s top brands, using AI in combination with trained industry teams to sort and process comments ranging from harmful comments that are removed, customer inquiries that are responded to, or customer feedback that is aggregated efficiently and accurately.

 This opens up a vast array of data-driven and qualitative insights and allows QSR brands to truly hear what their fans have to say and to give their customers what they want.